commoncrawl/cc-downloader/SECURITY.md

 ## Reporting a Vulnerability

-To report a security vulnerability, please contact: info@commoncrawl.org
+To report a security vulnerability, please contact: info[at]commoncrawl[dot]org